DiscoverAtlanta.com homepage

 Piedmont Park

 Two hundred acres of prime green space in the heart of Atlanta, Piedmont offers great opportunities to see fall foliage while exercising, playing or walking the dog.
-Piedmont Park has everything you need to spend a fun family afternoon (or day) outside enjoying the sights, sounds and smells of fall.
-Here are more things to do at Piedmont Park.
+Piedmont Park has everything you need to spend a fun family afternoon (or day) and it’s an ideal spot for a leisurely stroll, a family picnic, or a morning jog amidst the autumn hues.

 Stone Mountain Park